SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

 In case you already have an existing trust between SAP XSUAA of Provider Subaccount and your SAP IAS tenant, there are only a few additional steps to take when setting up a new Consumer account.

-* Set up your central SAP IAS tenant as a trusted IdP in your Consumer Subaccounts. <br>
+* Set up your central SAP IAS tenant as a trusted IdP in your Consumer Subaccounts.
-* Disable the creation of shadow users in the SAP IAS trust configurations. <br>
+* Disable the creation of shadow users in the SAP IAS trust configurations.

 > **Important** - Make sure that the shadow user creation is **also disabled in your Provider Subaccount**!